akhileshkumar735/delta-demo2/README.md

 # delta-demo2
-this is demo for git and git hub clone
+this is demo for git and git hub clone.